 Evaluating the expressions is relatively straight forward.
-Due to the expressions being in post-fix notation, the actual interpreter must only iterate over all tokens once and perform the appropriate tasks.
+Due to the expressions being in postfix-notation, the actual interpreter must only iterate over all tokens once and perform the appropriate tasks.
 If the interpreter encounters a binary operator, it must simply read the previous two values and perform the operation specified by the operator.
 For unary operators, only the previous value must be read.
 As already mentioned, expressions in postfix-notation implicitly contain the operator precedence, therefore no look-ahead or other strategies need to be used to ensure correct evaluation.
 The Algorithm 3.1 shows how the interpreter works.
-Note that this is a simplified version, that only works with additions, multiplications and constant values.
+Note that this is a simplified version, that only works with additions, multiplications, constant values and variables.

 Algorithm 3.1: Interpreting an equation in postfix-notation

-'''

-1: procedure Evaluate(expr: PostfixExpression)
+1: procedure Evaluate( expr : PostfixExpression)

-2:
+2: $stack \leftarrow []$

-stack \leftarrow []

-while HasTokenLeft(expr) do
+3: while HasTokenLeft $(expr)$ do

-3:

-token \leftarrow \text{GetNextToken}(expr)

-4:
+4: $token \leftarrow \text{GetNextToken}(expr)$

-if token.
-Type = Constant then
+5: if $token.
+Type = Constant$ then

-5:

-6:

-Push(stack, token.
-Value)
+6: Push(stack, token.Value)

+7: else if $token.
+Type = Variable then$

+8: Push( stack , GetVariable( token.Value ))

-else if token.
-Type = Operator then
+9: else if $token.
+Type = Operator$ then

-7:

-if token.
-Value = Addition then
+10: if $token.
+Value = Addition then$

-8:

-right \leftarrow Pop(stack)

-9:

-left \leftarrow Pop(stack)

-10:

-11:
+11: $right \leftarrow Pop(stack)$

+12: $left \leftarrow Pop(stack)$

-Push(stack, left + right)
+13: Push(stack, left + right)

-else if token.
-Value = Multiplication then
+14: else if $token.
+Value =$ Multiplication then

-12:

-right \leftarrow Pop(stack)

-13:

-left \leftarrow Pop(stack)

-14:

-Push(stack, leftright)

-15:
+15: $right \leftarrow Pop(stack)$

+16: $left \leftarrow \operatorname{Pop}(stack)$

+17: Push(stack, left right)

 return Pop(stack)

-'''